Pumpkin Spice Puppy Chow.

 Total Time: 10 minutes

-*Instead of nutmeg, cloves, and allspice - you may use 1.5 teaspoons of pumpkin pie spice.
+- Instead of nutmeg, cloves, and allspice - you can use 1.5 teaspoons of pumpkin pie spice.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 Here are a few festive treats to enjoy this season!

 Have a great weekend!
 I am in Cleveland for a girls weekend until Monday.
 Talk to you in a few days!